Los Niños de Chapala y Ajijic, A.C.

 ARTICLE III – ADMINISTRATION

 Section 1.
-NCA shall be administered by a Board of Directors comprising nine members, eight of whom shall be elected annually by NCA members at a GM plus the immediate past President.
+NCA shall be administered by a Board of Directors comprising nine members, eight of whom shall be elected annually by NCA members at the AGM plus the immediate past President.
 There shall be four officers: President, Vice-President, Treasurer and Secretary and four Directors-at-Large, all of whom must be members of NCA (see Article II Section 3).
 All terms shall be for one year.